zloirock/core-js/README.md

 for(var x of document.querySelectorAll('*'))log(x.id);
 ```
-Module `$for` - iterators chaining - `for-of` and array / generator comprehensions helpers for ES5- syntax.
+Module `core.$for` - iterators chaining - `for-of` and array / generator comprehensions helpers for ES5- syntax.
 ```javascript
 $for(iterable, entries) -> iterator ($for)
   #of(fn(value, key?), that) -> void